gbmhunter/blog/content/electronics/circuit-design/power-management/_index.md

 The [Texas Instruments INA226](http://www.ti.com/product/ina226) is an example of a voltage/current and power monitoring IC.
 It relies on an external high or low-side current-sense resistor.
 It is controlled via I2C.

-{{< figure src="/images/2011/09/ina226-power-monitor-ic-internal-diagram-with-external-filtering.png" width="878px" caption="The internal diagram (with some external filtering circuitry) of the INA226 voltage/current/power monitoring IC.
+{{< img src="ina226-power-monitor-ic-internal-diagram-with-external-filtering.png" width="878px" caption="The internal diagram (with some external filtering circuitry) of the INA226 voltage/current/power monitoring IC.
 Image from http://www.ti.com/." >}}